International Hellenic University (IHU) MA in Art Law and Arts Management

 Key Summary

-The MA in Art Law and Arts Management Program is being offered by the School of Humanities, Social Sciences, and Economics of the University Center of International Programmes of Studies of the International Hellenic University.
-The program aims at exploring and highlighting the functional interdependence between art law and arts management.
-Particular emphasis will be placed upon the legal, financial, and political considerations and the corresponding regulatory approaches implemented in Europe and elsewhere concerning the creation of digital works of art, the art trade, the operation of the markets concerned, the function of intellectual property law at the EU and international level, the protection of cultural heritage and protection against unlawfully acquired works of art.
-The program adopts a multi-disciplinary approach and is addressed to graduates of various academic backgrounds, including law, economics, political science, history of art, philosophy, etc., who wish to specialize in the interrelation between art, law, and the economy.
+The Programme aims at exploring and highlighting the functional interdependence between art law and arts management.
+Particular emphasis will be placed upon the legal, financial and political considerations and the corresponding regulatory approaches implemented in Europe and elsewhere concerning the creation of digital works of art, the art trade, the operation of the markets concerned, the function of intellectual property law at the EU and international level, the protection of cultural heritage and protection against unlawfully acquired works of art.

-We aim to provide candidates with:
+We aim at providing candidates with:

-• in-depth knowledge of the national and international legal framework on national heritage, monument preservation, art loans, or archaeology laws;
+• in-depth knowledge of the national and international legal framework on national heritage, monument preservation, art loans or archaeology laws;

 • insights on those fields of law (constitutional, civil, penal, etc.) affecting the legal protection of works of art.